Ottoman–Persian War (1730–1735): Events

-In the spring of 1730, Nader attacked the Ottomans and regained most of the territory lost during the collapse of the Safavid Empire in the late 1720s.
+In the spring of 1730, Nader attacked the Ottomans and regained most of the territory lost during the collapse of the Safavid government in the late 1720s.
 The Abdali Afghans which had been subdued in an earlier campaign rebelled and besieged Mashhad, forcing Nader to suspend his campaign and save his brother, Ebrahim who was trapped in Mashhad.
 It took Nader fourteen months to defeat the Abdali Afghans, who put up fierce resistance.

 Relations between Nader and the Shah had declined as the latter grew jealous of his general's military successes.
 While Nader was absent in the east, Tahmasp tried to assert himself by launching a foolhardy campaign to recapture Yerevan.
 He ended up losing all of Nader's recent gains to the Ottomans, and signed a treaty ceding Georgia and Armenia in exchange for Tabriz.
 Nader saw that the moment had come to ease Tahmasp from power.
 He denounced the treaty, seeking popular support for a war against the Ottomans.
 In Isfahan, Nader got Tahmasp drunk then showed him to the courtiers, asking if a man in such a state was fit to rule.
-In 1732 he forced Tahmasp to abdicate in favor of the Shah's baby son, Abbas III, to whom Nader became regent.
+In 1732, he forced Tahmasp to abdicate in favor of the Shah's baby son, Abbas III, to whom Nader became regent.

 Nader decided he could win back the territory in Armenia and Georgia by seizing Ottoman Baghdad and then offering it in exchange for the lost provinces, but his plan went badly amiss when his army was routed by the Ottoman general Topal Osman Pasha near the city in 1733.
 Nader decided he needed to regain the initiative as soon as possible to save his position because revolts were already breaking out in Persia.
 He faced Topal again and defeated and killed him.
 He then besieged Ganja in the northern provinces, earning a Russian alliance against the Ottomans.
 Nader scored a great victory over a superior Ottoman force at the Battle of Yeghevārd and by the summer of 1735, Armenia and Georgia were his again.
 In March 1735, he signed a treaty with the Russians in Ganja by which the latter agreed to withdraw all of their troops from Persian territory.